danbev/learning-nodejs/README.md

 What does `__VA_ARGS__` do?
 I've seen this before with variadic methods in c, but not sure what it means to return it

+### BaseObject

+    inline BaseObject(Environment* env, v8::Local<v8::Object> handle);

+I'm thinking that the handle is the Node representation of a libuv handle.
+The

+    inline v8::Persistent<v8::Object>& persistent();

+A persistent handle lives on the heap just like a local handle but it does not correspond to C++ scopes.
+You have to explicitly call Persistent::Reset.

 ### HandleWrap
 HandleWrap extends AsyncWrap

 ### AsyncWrap
+AsyncWrap extends BaseObject.
+Going with my assumption that this wraps an libuv async handle.
+From the libuv documentation:
+"Async handles allow the user to “wakeup” the event loop and get a callback called from another thread."

+AsyncWrap has a enum of provider types:

+    enum ProviderType {
+    #define V(PROVIDER)                                                           \
+      PROVIDER_ ## PROVIDER,
+      NODE_ASYNC_PROVIDER_TYPES(V)
+    #undef V
+  };
+The provider type is passed when constructing an instance of AsyncWrap:

+    inline AsyncWrap(Environment* env,
+                   v8::Local<v8::Object> object,
+                   ProviderType provider,
+                   AsyncWrap* parent = nullptr);

+    v8::Local<v8::Function> init_fn = env->async_hooks_init_function();

+You may remember seeing this `async_hooks_init_function` in

 ### IsolateData